Andy-K-Sparklight/Ari/docs/Build.md

 ## Important Notes

-**NOTE:** Ari only supports Autotools and GCC currently.
+**NOTE:** Ari only supports Autotools currently.
 Make sure your compiler supports C++23 before continuing.

 Basically, the build of Ari contains two parts: the JS part and the C++ part.
 Please bear that in mind.